 - Whole house air purifiers are silent.

-- Pollutants and particulate matter are trapped before the air is sent to different rooms, so every room is full of fresh and clean air.
+- Pollutants and particulates are trapped before the air is sent around, so every room is full of clean air.

 Cons of Whole House Air Purifiers:

 - Whole house air purifiers often need to be installed by a professional.

 - They have a higher starting price point than portable air purifiers.